-Apple has been toying with the idea of a touch-screen keyboard for Apple MacBook for quite some time now, and a few patent documents recently released by the company has revealed that the idea may soon be realized in the near future.
+Apple has been toying with the idea of a touch-screen keyboard for the Apple MacBook for quite some time now, and a few patent documents recently released by the company has revealed that the idea may soon be realized in the near future.

-In the patent document, Apple has also outlined details regarding the dual-screen MacBook; how it works and what it may mean for MacBook and iOS users.
-While the design for the touch-screen may be hypothetical at this stage; it may also prove to be an outlook for the future iPad platform.
+In the patent document, Apple has also outlined details regarding the dual-screen MacBook, how it works and what it may mean for MacBook and iOS users.
+While the design for the touch-screen may be hypothetical at this stage, it may also prove to be an outlook for the future iPad platform.
 The design is expected to compete with Microsoft’s long-rumored dual-screen phone.